On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Theoretical results on compression rate

-Firstly, we come back to the case of perfect autoencoder.
-Let us introduce Proposition \ref{lm:sufficient}, which can be deduced from Theorem \ref{th:eigen-diagnonal} and Corollary \ref{cor:limit value}. \begin{prop}\cite{huang2019experimental} A perfect quantum autoencoder can be achieved when the number of linearly independent vectors from the input states is no more than the dimension of the target latent space. \end{prop}
+Here, we investigate the case of perfect autoencoder.
+Recall the necessary condition for a perfect autoencoder in Proposition \ref{lm:necessary} is that the number of linearly independent vectors from the input states is not more than the dimension of the target latent space.
+On the other hand, it has been found that when the number of linearly independent vectors from the input states is not more than the dimension of the target latent space, a perfect quantum autoencoder with compression rate 1 can be achieved \cite{huang2020experimental}.
+Such a conclusion can also be deduced from Theorem \ref{th:eigen-diagnonal} and Corollary \ref{cor:limit value}.
+Hence, the necessary condition (the maximum number of linearly independent vectors among the input states is not more than the dimension of the latent space) is also sufficient for achieving a perfect quantum autoencoder, we have the following theorem:

-Recalling the necessary condition for a perfect autoencoder in Proposition \ref{lm:necessary}, it is clear that the necessary condition (the maximum number of linearly independent vectors among the input states is no more than the dimension of the latent space) is also sufficient for achieving perfect quantum autoencoder.
-Hence, we have the following theorem: \begin{thm} A perfect quantum autoencoder can be achieved if and only if the number of linearly independent vectors among the input states is \textbf{no more than} the dimension of the target latent space. \end{thm}
+\begin{thm} A perfect quantum autoencoder can be achieved if and only if the number of linearly independent vectors among the input states is \textbf{not more than} the dimension of the target latent space. \end{thm}